kokomo88/devcenter/source/step-dev.html.markdown

 # What is a Step?

-TODO
+To put it short and simple: a Step is a public script repository with step.sh file.

+Steps are the main building blocks to a workflow.
+The script can clone repositories, gather system information of the Virtual Machine, send emails and so much more.

 # How to develop Steps

+Create the public repository for the step and make sure the step.sh file is included.
+This file is executed by Bitrise.
 Create a test workflow for every Step you develop.

-TODO

 # Step Versioning